Italy

-These were of Elswick Pattern "C" and were used on armored cruisers.
-This gun or the Vickers Mark D which had similar performance were used in Pisa and then mounted in the pontoon GM216.
-It is possible that some were also used in coastal artillery batteries.
-Twenty-four of these guns were in service as of June 1940.
+These were Elswick Pattern "C" and were used on armored cruisers.
+These guns were removed from the cruiser Pisa following her decommissioning in 1937.
+Two of them (or the Vickers Mark D which had similar performance) were then mounted on the pontoon GM216.
+It is possible that some of the remaining guns were used in coastal artillery batteries.

 Gun Characteristics